juzhyo/logiops-config/README.md

 This is for Logitech's MX Master 3 and MX Keys on Fedora OS.

-Configured to get the keyboard brightness control to work.
+Configured to get the keyboard brightness controls to work.